werbasinnotec/eventstore/Readme.md

 const options = {
   mdbConString: 'localhost',                  // Connectionstring to MongoDB
+  rawDataCollectionName: 'rawdata',           // Optional - The collection name for the raw data
-  eventsCollectionName: 'events',             // Optional - The collection name of the events
+  eventsCollectionName: 'events',             // Optional - The collection name for the events
-  snapShotCollectionName: 'snapshots',        // Optional - The collection name of the snapshots
+  snapShotCollectionName: 'snapshots',        // Optional - The collection name for the snapshots
-  transactionsCollectionName: 'transactions'  // Optional - The collection name of the transactions };
+  transactionsCollectionName: 'transactions'  // Optional - The collection name for the transactions };

 const store = es.start(options);